The world’s first device for endotracheal intubation that protects clinicians while facilitating the procedure.

 How it works

-The simple yet innovative operating mechanism behind the Airway ShieldTM consists in supporting the tongue while creating a pathway for the endotracheal tube (ETT), so it can easily follow the direction set by the laryngoscope blade towards the larynx.
+The simple yet innovative operating mechanism behind the Airway ShieldTM consists in supporting the tongue while creating a channel for the endotracheal tube (ETT), so it can easily follow the direction set by the laryngoscope blade towards the larynx.

 Placing the Airway ShieldTM